 All requests must be initiated by a tertiary institution or a bona fide registered professional body in Hong Kong.
 The Foundation usually limits the number of applications from each institution, which may at its own discretion select those for presentation to the Foundation after internal screening.
 The Foundation has no objection to co-sponsorships of the same event, and applicants may concurrently request support from other sources.
 However at the time of application the applicants should make known to the Foundation whether other bodies have been approached.

 There are no application forms.
-The individual application, which must not exceed two sides of A-4 in length without any attachments (please provide 15 copies), should include a scientific description of the conference and its significance to Hong Kong, with the dates of the event, a general description of the types of participants expected, and an itemized budget.
+The individual application, which must not exceed two sides of A-4 in length without any attachments (please provide 3 hard copies or in PDF format), should include a scientific description of the conference and its significance to Hong Kong, with the dates of the event, a general description of the types of participants expected, and an itemized budget.
 The names of the local organizers and their institutions should be indicated.
 A joint event with the promise of inviting peer participants from other universities in Hong Kong will add to the strength of an application.
 If applicable, other possible sponsors to the same event should also be identified.

 Allocations will be entirely considered on merits of individual events and there is no institutional quota in terms of awards.